mlbakke/mlbakke/README.md

 - 📫 You can reach me at **bakkemartin11@gmail.com**.

-- 🌱 I’m currently learning Async & Await
+- 🌱 I’m currently learning the intricacies of JavaScript

 <hr>